Skip to content

 Email String Organization's email contact user@twitter.com

-Description Rich Text Information, details, and characteristics of the organization Twitter is a microblogging and social networking service on which users post and interact with messages known as "tweets", owned by American compnay Twitter, Inc.
+Description Rich Text Information, details, and characteristics of the organization Twitter is a micro-blogging and social networking service on which users post and interact with messages known as "tweets", owned by American company Twitter, Inc.

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

 Add an Organization Card From Template